gustycooper/gustycooper.github.io/mydoc/mydoc_4a_debugging.md

 1. **Breakpoint** – You set breakpoints on statements in your code.
 When you program runs and hits a breakpoint, your program stops

 2. **Single step** – Once you have stopped at a breakpoint, you can step one statement at a time.
 There are two ways of stepping.
    * a. **Step over** – This means to execute the entire statement.
 For simple statements – like assignment statements – this is intuitive.
 For a method call, a step over executes the entire method.
+Everything within the method is executed, including the returning of a value by the method.
    * b. **Step into** – This steps into a method so that you now must single step through the method.
 NOTE: You do not want to step into a method like System.out.println().
+If you do, you will be stepping for a while.

 3. **Inspect variables**  - Once your program is stopped, you can examine the content of your variables.
 You can hit a breakpoint, examine variables, step, examine, step, and so forth.